Azure-Samples/aks-workload-identity/README.md

 # AKS Workload Identity - Sample

-This sample creates an AKS Cluster, and deploys 4 applications which use different Azure Active Directory identities to gain secured access to secrets in different Azure Key Vaults.
+This sample creates an AKS Cluster, and deploys 5 applications which use different Azure Active Directory identities to gain secured access to secrets in different Azure Key Vaults.
 Each application uses a slightly different authentication method, and with different scopes of access.

-This repo provides Infrastructure code, scripts and application manifests to showcase complete end to end examples.
+This repo provides Infrastructure code, scripts and application manifests to showcase **complete end to end examples** to help you evaluate which scenario works best for your application.

 App # | Key Scenario | Identity | Uses CSI Secrets driver | Scope | Comments
 ----- | ------------ | -------- | ----------------------- | ----- | --------